 The EARLY Act was just one of many Affordable Care Act provisions which promote the health of women and their families.
 The ACA makes it possible for women to get preventive care services such as mammograms, new baby care and well-child visits, with no out-of-pocket costs.
 It also protects women against being charged a higher premium just for being a woman.
-Lastly, 4.3 million women were able to obtain coverage through the Health Insurance Marketplace from October 2013 to March 2014 alone.
-Much of my support for the ACA is driven by my dedication to promoting women’s health.

-When it comes to weighing personal medical decisions, I trust women.
-I trust women to make their own decisions about what is best for their bodies and their families.
+When it comes to weighing personal medical decisions, I trust women to make their own decisions about what is best for their bodies and their families.
 To that end, I will continue to be a staunch advocate for a woman’s right to access all legal, safe resources for planning her family.

 The Supreme Court has upheld legal assertions that decisions regarding a woman’s body should be kept between her and her doctor.
 I will always defend this right, including access to abortion services, for women here at home and around the world as a principle tenet of women’s comprehensive health.